 3. Consider probabilities, what is likely going to happen now, or may happen through cascading events.

-5. Establish priorities, our lives at risk?
+5. Establish priorities, are lives at risk?
 Can you help?
 Remember, life safety is the first priority.

 6. Make decisions, base your decisions on the answers to steps 1 through 3.
 Establish priorities.